vestrel00/contacts-android/README.md

     - Etc
     - I will need help from the community to implement these because I don't participate in social media.
 Use the `debug` module to look into the data table and look for social media mimetypes.
-Then, create a new custom data module using the `customdata-moreinfo` module as reference.
+Then, create a new custom data module using the existing `customdata-x` modules as reference.
 A separate module should be created for different social media.
       E.G. customdata-whatsapp, customdata-messenger, customdata-twitter